spooee/ffxiv_dontforget/README.md

 ## Don't Forget
 At the start of every duty and every pull thereafter, automatically draws cards as Astrologian, and summons carbuncle and fairy as Summoner and Scholar.
-Automatically uses Peleton as Phys Ranged
+Automatically uses Peloton as Phys Ranged

 ## Installation
 - Type ```/xlsettings``` in chat